The Battle Royale market has now become PlayerUnknown’s Battleground vs. Fortnite vs. Battlefield V vs. Black Ops 4.

 The announcement has been meet with mixed results from both fans of their respected series along with the Fortnite and PUBG community.
 So far the genre has two real titles along with a plethora of shovelware and half-ass clones.
 Activsion and Electronic Arts plan to bring their most iconic series into the mix could either saturate the market or introduce some fresh ideas.

 To be honest, Battlefield V has the better chance of bringing fresh ideas to the genre.
-The game has gone back to its World War II roots while the experience will include a single-player campaign and traditional multiplayer while Battle Royale will just be another feature of the game.
+The game is going back to its World War II roots while the experience will include a single-player campaign and traditional multiplayer while Battle Royale will just be another feature.
 However there is also a possibility that it won’t bring anything fresh or that the Battle Royale experience would be the least impressive feature of the game.

 Thankfully; EA is not banking everything about Battlefield V on one gameplay experience.
 Sadly; that is the route that Activsion is going with regarding Call of Duty.